MicrosoftDocs/Devices-docs/surface-hub/provisioning-packages-for-surface-hub.md

 ## Overview

 1. Begin by installing [Windows Configuration Designer](https://go.microsoft.com/fwlink/p/?LinkId=845542) on a separate PC running Windows 10.
+1. Select [**Provision Surface Hub devices**](#surface-hub-provisioning-wizard) to configure common settings using a wizard.
+Or select [Advanced provisioning](#use-advanced-provisioning) to view and configure all possible settings.
-2. Create the provisioning package and save it to a USB drive.
+1. Create the provisioning package and save it to a USB drive.
-3. Deploy the package to your Surface Hub during the OOBE first-run setup, or through the Settings app.
+1. Deploy the package to your Surface Hub during the OOBE first-run setup, or through the Settings app.
 To learn more, see [Create a provisioning package for Windows 10](/windows/configuration/provisioning-packages/provisioning-create-package).

-## Create provisioning package
+## Use Surface Hub provisioning wizard

 > [!div class="mx-imgBorder"]
 > ![Use the Surface Hub provisioning wizard](images/sh-prov-start.png)